Epitome87/Next.js-Complete-Guide-Journey/README.md

 ## Fallback Pages & Not Found Pages

-What if we want to provide a `fallback` of _true_ or _'blocking'_ for dynamic paths that actually exist in the fetched _calculatedPaths_ array above, but for ones which we don't wish to pre-generate, as they are not visited very often?
+What if we want to provide a `fallback` of _true_ or _'blocking'_ for dynamic paths that actually exist in the fetched _calculatedPaths_ array above, but which we don't wish to pre-generate, as they are not visited very often?
 That's fine, but in cases where we don't have a valid dynamic path, we would run into an error!

 When the [id].js component loads for an id that is not part of our fetched data, our component attempts to call upon data that won't exist.
 This is a useful case for setting the `notFound` boolean in the `getStaticProps` function!